RhysU/tuna/README.rst

     ./bootstrap && ./configure --prefix=somewhere && make all check install

 Afterwards you can ``include <tuna.h>`` and link with ``-ltuna``.
-For those that hate the GNU Autotools or who simply want to directly incorporate the functionality, the files `tuna.h <tuna/tuna.h>`_ and `tuna.c <tuna/tuna.c>`_ comprise the entire library and they can be dropped in place nearly anywhere.
+For those that dislike the GNU Autotools or who simply want to directly incorporate the functionality, the files `tuna.h <tuna/tuna.h>`_ and `tuna.c <tuna/tuna.c>`_ comprise the entire library and they can be dropped in place nearly anywhere.